 There is a constant argument that rages in my soul about which is my favourite street to stroll along on Martha’s Vineyard.
 Is it Beach Road with Nantucket Sound on one side and Sengekontacket Pond on the other?
 It’s either that, or it’s North Water Street with Edgartown Harbor peeking between regal Captain’s Houses.
 Tall, lush green trees and a view unfettered by overhead power lines.
 It’s a contest that really is too close for me to call.
 Maybe it depends on the time of day.
 Perhaps one is more suited to a sunrise and the other for a sunset.
 Either way, on June 10th, I found myself walking up North Water Street toward the Edgartown Lighthouse, and enjoying every minute of it.

 It’s really hard not to think about the not-so-distant history when the road was finished with white clam shells, and islanders only walked on the Harborside of the road—tourists walked on the sidewalk.
-As a photographer, North Water Street is a beautiful place to take photos.
+Any photographer will tell you, North Water Street is a beautiful place to take photos.
 As I mentioned earlier, it is the only town street where the power lines have been buried.
 It’s an expensive process to bury power lines, but the wealthy inhabitants of North Water Street got sick of their power going out, and I suspect just didn’t like the look of them, and paid for their burial.
 The result is a street that looks even more like it may have centuries ago.

 When I got to the lighthouse, I found that it was “open for business”!
 I’m always eager to climb a lighthouse.
 The “fee” is actually a donation to the Trustees for lighthouse maintenance.
 So, I always give as much as I can.
 The lighthouses are important to me.
 Can you imagine a Martha’s Vineyard without them?
 The five lighthouses are responsible for more of the Martha’s Vineyard mystique than anything else—in my humble opinion.
 The weather was bright and sunny—just another Edgartown Day—and camera in-hand, I climbed to the catwalk.